History of FC Basel (1965–2000): Eighty-second, fifth Swiss Cup

 Félix Musfeld was club chairman for the fifth consecutive period and Helmut Benthaus was first team manager for the tenth consecutive season.
 There were a few amendments to the team.
 Josef Kiefer, now coming to the end of his active career, went on to play for FC Breitenbach.
 Kiefer had been with the club for 12 seasons.
 Between the years 1962 and 1974 he had played a total of 355 games for Basel, 170 of these games were in the domestic league.
 He had won the championship five times and the Swiss Cup once.
 A number of other players also left the club, Teófilo Cubillas went on to Porto, Rudolf Wampfler to Fribourg, Peter Wenger went on to Nordstern Basel and Felix Tschudin moved on to local club SC Binningen.
-In an inwards directions Fritz Wirth joined on loan from Grenchen, Roland Schönenberger signed from Wangen bei Olten and Danish international Eigil Nielsen signed from Winterthur.
+Incoming transfers included Fritz Wirth who joined on loan from Grenchen, Roland Schönenberger signed from Wangen bei Olten and Danish international Eigil Nielsen signed from Winterthur.
 Basel played a total of 51 games in their 1974–75 season.
 26 in the domestic league, seven in the Swiss Cup, four in the Swiss League Cup, five in the Cup of the Alps and nine were friendly matches.

 Zürich won the championship six points ahead of both BSC Young Boys who were second and Grasshopper Club who were third.
 Basel finished in fourth position with 31 points.
 They won 11 of their 26 league games, drew nine and lost six games.
 They scored a total of 49 goals conceding 33.
 Ottmar Hitzfeld was the team's top goal scorer with 13 league goals.
 The poor results in this and the two previous seasons were now also being reflected in the match attendances.
-Where as in the 1971–72 season each but one match had attracted more than 10,000 spectators, this season only two games were attended by more than 10,000 people.
+Whereas in the 1971–72 season all but one match attracted more than 10,000 spectators, this season only two games were attended by more than 10,000 people.
 The average number of spectators had halved within just three years.